alexisrolland/ComfyUI-Blender/README.md

 3. In Blender, import the workflow JSON file (make sure it is in API format): Press `N` > `ComfyUI` > `Import Workflow`.

 4. Update the inputs and click on **Run Workflow**.

+## Features

+Below is a non exhaustive list of features that require some explanations.

+### Blender Input Combo

+The node `Blender Input Combo` provides the following settings in ComfyUI:

+* **list**: A list of values that will be displayed in a dropdown box in Blender (one item per line).
+* **format_path**: If `True` and if the value provided to the node is a path, it will be formatted according the operating system ComfyUI runs on.
+This is particularly useful for lists of models that are contained in subfolders.

+### Blender Input Load 3D

+The node `Blender Input Load 3D` provides the following features in Blender:

+* **Prepare 3D Model**: Prepare an `.obj` file with the selected meshes.

+### Blender Input Load Image

+The node `Blender Input Load Image` provides the following features in Blender:

+* **Import Image**: Import a custom image.
+* **Render View**: Render an image from the camera.
+* **Render Depth Map**: Render a depth map from the camera.

+### Blender Input String & Blender Input String Multiline

+The node `Blender Input String` & `Blender Input String Multiline` provide the following settings in ComfyUI:

+* **format_path**: If `True` and if the value provided to the node is a path, it will be formatted according the operating system ComfyUI runs on.
+This is particularly useful for input file paths that are contained in subfolders.